Yufei-Xiang/Retrospex/README.md

 Then you can run ```alfworld/alfworldtest_addiql.py``` to test the model.

 ### 3.2 ScienceWorld
+First, Install the ScienceWorld Environment according to https://github.com/allenai/ScienceWorld.
+Then you can run ```swift_inference/run_eval_fast_slow.sh``` to test the model on all 30 subtasks.

 ### 3.3 Webshop
+ First, you need to install the Webshop Environment according to https://github.com/princeton-nlp/WebShop.
 You can run ```webshop/webshoptest_addiql.py``` to test the model.